 - Forward modelling with Marmousi velocity model

-- Reverse-Time Migration of Marmousi
+- Least-Squares Reverse-Time Migration (LSRTM)

-- Reducing memory consumption with checkpointing
+- Further reducing memory consumption with checkpointing

 - Matching a target final wavefield and saving snapshots